mewtuts/fm.1/README.md

 Just follow the instructions below:

-1. Install XAMPP, node.js, Composer and any kind of code editor platform on your computer/device.
+1. Install Git, XAMPP, node.js, Composer and any kind of code editor platform on your computer/device.
 "Visual Studio Code" is most recommended.

 2. Open your code editor, to create a new directory to hold system files.